 Choosing the Right Broccoli

-- Firm and tight florets that should not be wilted.
+- Tight and firm florets that arent all wilted.

-- A fresh, earthy scent; avoid broccoli with a strong, sulfur-like odor.
+- A mild, earthy smell rather than a strong, sulfur-like odor.

 Preparing Broccoli for Air Frying

-Cleaning and Cutting: Start by rinsing the broccoli under cold water to remove any dirt or residue.
-Next, shake off excess water and pat it dry with a paper towel.
-After cleaning, cut the broccoli into bite-sized florets.
-This helps them cook evenly and ensures that each piece has maximum exposure to the hot air inside the fryer.
+Cleaning and Cutting: First, rinse the broccoli under cold water to get rid of any dirt.
+Shake off the extra water and pat it dry using a paper towel.
+Once it's cleaned, cut it up in to bite-sized pieces.
+This helps them cook evenly and get all the hot air around them.

 Detailed Air Fryer Broccoli Recipe